mbaumer/us_hep_funding/docs/_states/RI.md

 <a name="RI-01"></a>
 [Back to top](#top)
 ## RI-01 -- Rep. David N. Cicilline (D) -- [Wikipedia](https://en.wikipedia.org/wiki/RI-01)
-## Committees
-David N. Cicilline is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $13,360,000 </b>in SC HEP grants.
 ```